How to Apply for Medicaid in Alaska

 Knowing how to apply for Alaska Medicaid is vital to any resident who needs Medicaid coverage.
 You can apply for Medicaid benefits online by creating or logging into an online account.
 This account is managed by the state government of Alaska, and it allows you to apply to various government programs as well as receive information about your benefits.
 This option is the easiest for those who have access to a computer.

 If you are not interested in applying for AK Medicaid online, you can print out the Medicaid application and submit it to your local public assistance office.
 Public assistance offices accept the application for Alaska Medicaid through the mail, by fax or in-person drop off.
 There is no central location to send these application forms for Medicaid, so applicants will have to find out where to sign up for Medicaid benefits in person or by mail by finding out which office is closest to their place of residence.
 There are over 15 public assistance offices in Alaska for one to visit.
 Applicants may also pick up and fill out the application by visiting one of these offices.
-To learn more about the Medicaid application process, you can download our comprehensive guide today.
+To learn more about the Medicaid application process, you can download our free guide today.

 Information Required on the Medicaid Application Form in Alaska